Remote video call interview between a smiling independent contractor and a hiring manager on laptop screen

 How do I manage taxes for international contractors?

-• The USA tax year runs the same as the calendar year, January 1 to December 31.
+• The U.S. tax year runs the same as the calendar year, from January 1 to December 31.

 • The UK tax year runs from April 6 to April 5.

-• The Australia tax year runs from July 1 to June 30.
+• The Australian tax year runs from July 1 to June 30.

-Ensure you have all the required tax forms completed before work commences.
-Every country is different in their requirements.
-If your company is in the US, for example, you’ll be expected to report income of non-US residents to the IRS, regardless of their tax obligation.
+Make sure you have all the required tax forms completed before work starts.
+Every country has different requirements.
+If your company is in the U.S., for example, you’ll be expected to report the income of non-US residents to the IRS, regardless of their tax obligation.

 Independent contractors and 1099-NEC tax forms

 If you have contractors in the United States, you must file Form 1099-NEC.
-Replacing the 1099-MISC, 1099-NEC is used to report all payments made to non-employee individuals.
+The 1099-NEC, which replaced the 1099-MISC, is used to report all payments made to non-employee individuals.
 Regardless of whether your company is based in the United States, you must file this form if you have contractors within the country.

 Do I need to issue a 1099 to an independent contractor?